compmem/smile/docs/tutorial.rst

-By placing `@Subroutine` above our subroutine definition, we tell the compiler to treat this as a SMILE :py:class:`~smile.subroutine`.
-The subroutine will eventually present a fixation cross, wait, present the stimulus, wait again, and then repeat for all of the list items you pass it.
-Just like calling a function or declaring a state, we will call :py:class:`~smile.subroutine` in the body of our experiment and pass in those variables in *main_list_present.py*, which we will create later.
+By placing `@Subroutine` above the subroutine definition, the compiler is told to treat this as a SMILE :py:class:`~smile.subroutine`.
+The subroutine will eventually present a fixation cross, wait, present the stimulus, wait again, and then repeat for all of the list items it is passed.
+Just like calling a function or declaring a state, call :py:class:`~smile.subroutine` in the body of the experiment and pass in the variables in *main_list_present.py*, which will be created later.

 .. warning::
     Always have *self* as the first argument when defining a subroutine.
 If you don't, your code will not work as intended.

-The cool thing about :py:class:`~smile.subroutine` is that you can access any of the variables that you declare into `self` outside of the subroutine, so the first thing we are going to do is add a few of these to our subroutine.
+The cool thing about :py:class:`~smile.subroutine` is that any variable declared into 'self' can be accessed outside of the subroutine.
+So first, add a few of the following to the subroutine:

 .. code-block:: python